ICC seeks arrest of Netanyahu, Gallant and Hamas' Deif – DW – 11/21/2024

 The court also found it had "reasonable grounds" to believe that Mohammed Deif was responsible for crimes including murder, extermination, torture, rape, sexual violence and hostage-taking.

-Khan had also requested warrants for the arrest of Hamas leaders Ismail Haniyeh and Yahya Sinwar, but the application was withdrawn following the conformation of their deaths.
+Khan had also requested warrants for the arrest of Hamas leaders Ismail Haniyeh and Yahya Sinwar, but the application was withdrawn following the confirmation of their deaths.

 Haniyeh, who headed Hamas' political bureau in Qatar, was killed in the Iranian capital, Tehran in late July.
 Sinwar was killed as part of Israel's offensive in Gaza in October.